Leody Taveras Preview, Player Props: Rangers vs. Brewers

 Leody Taveras At The Plate

-- In 31.4% of his games this season, Taveras has had at least one RBI.
-He's picked up more than one in 12.4% and driven in three or more of his team's runs in seven contests.
+- In 32.1% of his games this season, Taveras has driven in at least one run.
+In 13 of those games (12.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.